The Evolution of Temp Agencies: Adapting to the Gig Economy

 Agencies historically focused on generalist temp roles may find themselves at a disadvantage as the demand for specialized skills grows.

-This trend can lead to a bifurcation in the temp agency market, where agencies that successfully specialize in high-demand niches could see significant growth and higher margins, while those that don’t may struggle with lower service demand.
+Temp agencies, staffing agencies in Houston, Texas, for example, are increasingly specializing in high-demand niches to remain competitive.
+This trend can lead to a bifurcation in the temp agency market, where agencies that successfully specialize could see significant growth and higher margins, while those that don’t may struggle with lower service demand.

 3. Integration of AI and Automation in Recruitment